nunofachada/ct-final/docs/functions.md

 ### Parameters

-- repo_path: String.
+- `repo_path`: String.
 The path to the local Git repository.

 ### Returns